Observe Then Act: Asynchronous Active Vision-Action Model for Robotic Manipulation: Related Work

 \section{Related Work}

-\textbf{Active Vision for Manipulation.} Active vision aims to enable agents to actively observe the environment based on specific task goals.
-It has been widely applied in tasks such as indoor visual navigation\cite{uppal2024spin,chaplot2021seal}, object searching\cite{fan2024evidential,zhao2022real} and 3D reconstruction\cite{chen2024gennbv}.
-In robotic manipulation, active vision is primarily used for grasping pose detection in occluded environments\cite{zaky2020active,morrison2019multi,chen2020transferable,zhang2023affordance} and for detecting fruit nodes in automated harvesting\cite{burusa2022attention,burusa2024gradient,lehnert20193d}.
-Recent studies have extended the use of active vision to more general robotic manipulation tasks.
-For instance, Cheng et al\cite{cheng2018reinforcement} proposed an active vision model with a target detector module to handle object-pushing task in occluded scenes.
-Lv et al\cite{lv2022sam} introduced a model-based sensing-aware framework for manipulating flexible objects.
-Matthew et al\cite{cetin2022stabilizing} employed a self-prediction approach to learn viewpoint adjustments while simultaneously developing motion skills for robotic arm joints.
-Similarly, Shang et al\cite{shang2024active} utilized a self-supervised reward mechanism to jointly learn visual sensing and motor skills.
-Unlike these methods, our active vision-aciton model does not require a task-specific target detector and employs an RL-based dual agent asynchronous decision-making structure.
+\textbf{Active Vision for Manipulation.} {Active vision \cite{aloimonos1988} aims to enable agents to actively observe their environment based on specific task goals, such as visual navigation\cite{uppal2024spin}, object recognition\cite{chaplot2021seal, fan2024evidential}, and 3D reconstruction \cite{zhao2022real, chen2024gennbv}.
+In robotic manipulation, active vision is primarily applied to tasks such as object grasping \cite{zaky2020active, morrison2019multi, chen2020transferable, zhang2023affordance} and fruit harvesting \cite{burusa2022attention, burusa2024gradient}.
+For more general manipulation tasks, Cheng et al. \cite{cheng2018reinforcement} trained an RL-based viewpoint policy to detect occluded objects and perform a pushing task.
+Lv et al. \cite{lv2022sam} trained a model-based active sensing-action model for flexible object manipulation.
+Chuang et al. \cite{chuang2023} used imitation learning to train an active viewpoint strategy that provides low-occlusion observations for peg insertion tasks.
+Shang et al. \cite{shang2024active} developed a self-supervised reward mechanism to jointly learn active visual sensing and motor skills for door opening and table wiping tasks.
+Dengler et al. \cite{dengler2024} trained an active viewpoint policy to learn how to push objects in confined spaces.
+Our work is most similar to \cite{cheng2018reinforcement}, but unlike their model, we do not rely on a task-specific object detector.
+Furthermore, our active vision-action model uses an RL-based dual-agent asynchronous decision-making structure, allowing the agent to observe the environment first and then interact with it, similar to human behavior.}

 \textbf{3D Voxel-based Manipulation.} 3D voxels are highly effective in representing spatial structures\cite{mescheder2019occupancy}, making them widely used in domains such as medical imaging\cite{you2022momentum,you2022simcvd} and autonomous driving \cite{tian2024occ3d, tong2023scene}.
 Recently, they have also been adopted in robotic manipulation models for visual representation.
 For instance, James et al.\cite{james2022coarse} transformed original RGB-D images into 11-dimensional voxel grids and developed a 3DUnet-based reinforcement learning model to extract scene features and infer manipulation actions.
 Similarly, Shridhar et al.\cite{shridhar2023perceiver} used discrete 3D voxel images as input, employing the Perceiver network\cite{jaegle2021perceiver} as a backbone for end-to-end behavioral cloning, trained on demonstration trajectories.
 Leveraging the strong spatial structure representation and robust structural invariance of voxels under viewpoint changes—which aids in viewpoint learning—our model also uses voxelized scene images as input.